-- Click the name of the project (on the left) to browse that project's roadmap.
+- Click the name of the project (on the left) to display issues.

 - Click the number of open issues (on the right) to display the Issue Navigator, which shows your list of open issues associated with the project on the left.

-In the Activity Stream on the right of the Summary tab page, you can:
+In the Activity Stream on the right of the Summary page, you can:

 - Click any item to jump to an issue or other activity in which you have recently participated.
 Your Activity Stream can include:

-- Issues in another JIRA system, provided your administrator has configured a two-way Application Link ().
+- Issues in another JIRA Server system, provided your administrator has configured a two-way Application Link ().

 - Activity from another Atlassian application, such as: